As brought together by Dave Brown, October 2024

 The third text on my easy-to-reach shelf is John Komlos’ Foundations of Real-World Economics: What Every Economics Student Needs to Know, 3rd ed.
 (New York, NY: Routledge, 2023).

-It was via the World Economics Association that I recently came to know about John Komlos’ first-hand experiences in the U.S. and central Europe, and how he uniquely blends economics and history analytics.
-That has led to email contacts with Professor Komlos himself … and to my writing an as-yet unpublished review that shows how his text may be very helpful to non-student readers who are already out in the thick of things.
-Here is Dave Brown’s review of Komlos’ Foundations of Real-World Economics.
+That has led to my having interesting email contacts with Professor Komlos … and to my writing a review (as yet unpublished) that shows how his text may be valuable to early-career and mature readers who are now out in the thick of things.
+Here is my write-up about John Komlos’ Foundations of Real-World Economics.

 #############